 1. The Benefits Landscape

-Modules in this session present an overview of the industry landscape, Canadian Life and Health Insurance Association, other industry stakeholders and the Quebec environment.
+Modules in this session present an overview of the industry landscape and relevant stakeholders, including a segment covering the Quebec benefits environment.
 At the end of this session you will have a baseline knowledge of the employee benefits sector and an overview of some of today’s current issues.

 2. Funding Arrangements, Pooling and Flexible Benefits